Sonatype Container Security

 Scanning with Sonatype Container Security

-Sonatype Container Security uses the docker client to analyze the container as a scan target when using a Lifecycle scanner.
-Environment variables may need to be configured depending on where the image is located and which scanner you use.
+Sonatype Container Security uses the Docker client to analyze the container as a scan target when using the CLI scanner.
+Environment variables are configured depending on where the image is located.

 Scanning a local image